Lewis Central Lucky Children

 The staff of Lewis Central Lucky Children Childcare Center encourages children of all backgrounds to attend the center with us.
 The center does not discriminate on the basis of sex, race, color, creed, national origin, ethnic background or financial class.

-The parent or guardian must complete and return the registration packet with a $10.00 registration fee.
+The parent or guardian must contact LCLC to get a registration packet, then complete and return the packet with a $10.00 registration fee.
 The registration fee is non – refundable.
 You may return by mail to 4125 Harry Langdon Blvd.
 Council Bluffs, IA 51503

 A child may be registered into the program at any time when there is an available spot open.
 The child or children must be a student within the Lewis Central School District and in grades Kindergarten to 5th.
 If LCLC is full, we will provide a waiting list for prospective students.